jackwellerreal/CampusRoute/README.md

 ## Contributing 🤝
-Contributions are always welcome!
+Contributions are always welcome
-See `contributing.md` for ways to get started.
-Please adhere to this project's `code of conduct`.
+See `.github\CONTRIBUTING.md` for ways to get started.
+Please adhere to this project's `.github\CODE_OF_CONDUCT.md`.

 ## Thats all for now! 🎉